 Every year, air shows are organised in various countries so that amateur designers can meet and exchange their experiences.
 The most famous and largest of these gatherings is the one taking place every year in Oshkosh, Wisconsin (USA), every year.

-The next FAI Amateur-Built and Experimental Aircraft Commission (CIACA) Plenary Meeting will take place on Sunday 19 April 2015 in Friedrichshafen (GER)
+The next FAI Amateur Built & Experimental Aircraft Commission (CIACA) Plenary Meeting will take place Saturday 8 April 2017 in Friedrichshafen (GER)

 The following main Events are scheduled for 2013.
 Before you set out please check with the organiser.